tomvanbraeckel/yamcs.github.com/yss.md

     This will create a directory `yss` under your current working directory with some configuration files needed to link the Yamcs container with the Simulator container.

-2. Build YSS.
+2. Start your YSS deployment with compose.

         $ cd yss
-        $ docker-compose build

-    The command outputs its progress until it completes.

-4. Start your YSS deployment with compose.

         $ docker-compose up

     This will launch both Yamcs and the Simulator in the foreground.
 You should see some log messages and the phrase  *yamcsstartup success* near the bottom.